sergiovitale/pansharpening-cnn-python-version/README.md

 # Prerequisits
 This code is written for Python2.7 and uses Theano library.
-The list of all requirements is in "requirements.txt" file The command to install the requirements is:
+The list of all requirements is in `requirements.txt`.

+The command to install the requirements is:

 ```